 Oat and Peanut Butter Cookies

-For a while now, whenever I have a ripe banana, I bake in the air fryer these delicious cookies made with oats and peanut butter, egg-free and with no added sugars.
-They are really easy to make and are vegan.
-If you make them with buckwheat flakes, they will also be gluten-free.
-If you like these ingredients, you absolutely have to try them!
+For some time now, whenever I have a ripe banana I spend 5 minutes and bake in the air fryer these delicious cookies made with rolled oats and peanut butter, egg-free and with no added sugars.
+They’re really easy to make and are vegan.
+If you make them with buckwheat flakes they will also be gluten free.
+If you like these ingredients you absolutely must try them!

-You can make 9 cookies each about 1 Weight Watchers Propoints, of course, depending on how big you make them.
-They are delicious freshly baked and cooled as they are more crunchy.
-They last several days if you store them in a closed container, but obviously, the crunchiness will be lost because they contain very little fat.
-I recommend making them crunchy again in the air fryer for a few minutes.
-But even if you don’t, they are still great, just more “chewy”!
+This recipe yields 9 cookies of about 1 Weight Watchers point each, although it depends on how large you make them of course.
+They are delicious straight out of the oven and after cooling as they become more crisp.
+They will keep for several days if stored in a closed container but the aroma fades because they contain very little fat.
+I recommend reviving their crispness for a few minutes in the air fryer.
+But even if you don’t, they’ll still be great.

-I found a very quick way to make 9 small cookies more or less the same size.
-You will need a silicone spatula and a sheet of parchment paper or a silicone mat cut to fit your air fryer basket.
-Let’s see how they are prepared!
+I found a very quick way to make 9 cookies of roughly the same size.
+You’ll need a silicone spatula and a sheet of parchment paper or a silicone liner cut to fit your air fryer basket.
+Let’s see how to prepare them!

 • Preparation time: 5 Minutes